-- 1. This kit is designed to use the original passenger side parking brake cable.
-The cable will now run above the axle and connect to the lever on the caliper.
-The longer cable supplied is for the driver's side.
-The cable should pass under the axle and loop back around over top of the axle to connect to the caliper.
+- 1. This kit has been designed to work with your stock parking brake cables.
+The cables will now run above the axle and connect to the levers on the calipers.
 In certain cases such as with some aftermarket suspension kits the stock cables may not work.
 In those situations the best solution is a universal cable kit such as those supplied by Lokar. - 2.
-If the cables are not long enough to connect to the parking brake levers on the calipers you will need to use the extension kit supplied to lengthen your front cable.
+If your stock cables are not long enough to connect to parking brake lever on the new calipers you will need to use the extension kit supplied to lengthen your front cable.
 Connect the coupling nut to the original cable and then install the threaded rod supplied into the coupler and secure with the jamb nut.
 If the extension is slightly too long the threaded rod can be cut shorter. - 3.
 Work the parking brake levers on each caliper by hand until the rotor cannot be spun by hand with the lever engaged.
 This step must be completed to achieve a firm brake pedal.
 It will take many applications of the lever to completely adjust the calipers.
-If you are unable to properly adjust the calipers in this manner the pistons can also be adjusted by turning them out a 1⁄4 turn at a time by removing the inner brake pad and turning the piston counter clockwise.
-The best tool for this job is a caliper adjusting tool, but a large flat head screwdriver can also be used.
-This process will also be used to turn the pistons back in when you replace worn out brake pads in the future.
+The pistons can also be adjusted by turning them out a 1⁄4 turn at a time.
+You must use a proper caliper adjusting tool to avoid damaging the piston.
+These are inexpensive tools available at most parts stores.
+This tool will also be needed to turn the pistons back in when you replace worn out brake pads in the future.
 In order for your new calipers to stay in adjustment and provide a solid pedal feel the parking brake must be used on a regular basis. - 4.
 Connect the cables to the calipers and make final adjustments as necessary to insure the parking brake applies and releases completely.
 If the car is supported under the frame rails and the rear suspension is fully extended it may be necessary to make your final adjustments when the car is back on the ground and the suspension is compressed.